 Herbarium Database Project

-Collections managers, work study students and volunteers are working together to enter collections data into a database that will be accessible on the internet.
+Database and collections managers, work study students and volunteers are working together to enter collections data into a database that will be accessible on the internet.
 Having our specimen data on-line will make UVic plant collection more accessible for researchers and the public.
-As of October 2012, 9,200 of our approximately 50,000 specimens have been entered into the database, mostly by volunteers.
+As of May 2015, 10,600 of our approximately 50,000 specimens have been entered into the database, mostly by volunteers.

 Phylogeography of Arctic Plants